 Your body protects itself from you

 Understand the reasons to avoid the consequences.
-Back injury is usually due to poor overall conditioning resulting in a lack of protection of our lumbar spine.
+A Back muscle spasm is usually due to poor overall conditioning resulting in a lack of protection of our lumbar spine.
 That area of the lumbar spine sends feedback to the muscles to protect it, by any means necessary.
-When the muscle surrounding your lower back is signaled to contract, it will contract as a full force.
+When the muscle surrounding your lower back is signalled to contract, it will contract as a full force.

 These mechanisms protect you from moving into directions that will cause more damage to deeper structures like discs, joints and nerves.